Arms Control Arrangements under the Aegis of the OSCE: Is There a Better Way to Handle Compliance?

 Difficult relations generate the temptation to create complications in order to prevent the treaty from functioning properly.
 In some cases, states use the unregulated status of a territory to exempt it from overflights; in others, states argue on the basis of the ‘independent statehood’ of a territory, and so they impose technical conditions, which make full access to a territory impossible.

-In case of the South Caucasus, the situation, with reference to separatist entities, is based on the claim that for one participating state (irrespective of which name the different participating states use) are independent states, not participating states of the OSCE and not parties to the Open Skies Treaty either.
+In case of the South Caucasus, the situation, with reference to separatist entities, is based on the claim that for one participating state (irrespective of which name the different participating states use) they are independent states, not participating states of the OSCE and not parties to the Open Skies Treaty either.
 As they are not parties to the Open Skies Treaty they must not be overflown.
 In accordance with the rules of the Treaty, their borders shall not be approached within ten kilometers.
 The disagreements over this matter are derived from the larger political issue of the ‘independent statehood’ of the two entities and can hence only be resolved by addressing the root cause.
 A state’s reluctance to allow overflights by a participating treaty member that has been backing the independence of the two statelets since 2012 is one example and can be regarded as a counter-measure to the flight ban in the vicinity of their border.

 The situation that has emerged since 2014 that allows scheduled flights of one state’s air company to fly within the airspace of another does not prevent the parties conducting overflights under the Opens Skies Treaty.
 However, claims from one conflicting party for prepayment of the costs of the flights from the other is not in accord with the decision of the OSCC and is also an unfriendly gesture.
 Similarly, flights in the border area between a treaty party and its non-treaty party neighbor can be constrained and it will need the root cause of the problem to be addressed in order to overcome this difficulty.
 Conventional arms control treaties, including transparency measures, are really peacetime measures and are not meant for situations in which a part of the area of application of the treaty is a war zone.